EternityForest/Acorns/README.md

 ### Acorns.replChar(char)

 Takes a character of input to the REPL loop.
 This loop has it's own program, and any output is printed to Serial.

+### Acorns.getConfig(const char * key, const char * default, char * buffer, char * bufferlen)

+Reads a configuration value into buffer.
+Key is in "section.key" format, like the config table within squirrel code.

+This function will first try to read from the table itself, and if the key isn't there, it will look in the ini file.

+If it's not there either, the default is used.

 ### CallbackData * Acorns.acceptCallback(HSQUIRRELVM vm, SQInteger idx, void(*cleanup)(CallbackData * p, void * arg), void * cleanupArg )